 Riders leave Gatehouse and the coast, climbing up towards the Galloway Forest Park, with the views to the mountains opening up in front.
 Cairnsmore of Fleet is ahead, and a turn to the right lines you up with the highest mountains in southern Scotland.
 Under the Big Water of Fleet Viaduct and onto some of the finest gravel in the UK.
 Fast double track and a vast empty landscape are the flavours of today’s ride, and yes some punishing climbing and arm pumping descents.

-At just over 15 miles you are on tarmac for a short section before a right turn to regain the gravel.
+At just over 24km you are on tarmac for a short section before a right turn to regain the gravel.
 Scratch the surface here and there are flint tools and hand axes.
 An old trading and smuggling route that became the main road across Scotland to Edinburgh.
-Two back to back climbs beyond the 20 mile point take to the highest point of the stage 1171ft.
+Two back to back climbs beyond the 32km point take to the highest point of the stage 357m.